vivekmahato/NSW/README.md

 # Model Evaluation
-## Supply the best set of parameters to the NSW model: train with Train set, and test on held-out test set.
+### Supply the best set of parameters to the NSW model: train with Train set, and test on held-out Test set.
 ```python
 nsw = NSW(**best_param)
 nsw.fit(X_train, y_train)